Ykitten/wdi-exercisr/README.md

 **Unpause**

-4. Build Login/Logout with AJAX.
+4. Build Login with AJAX.
 5. Create an ExercisesController.
 On exercises#index, show all the exercises for a logged-in user.
 6. Don't neglect the front-end: Add a nav item for Exercises.
 7. Add a 'New Exercise' button and implement a feature to add exercises using AJAX.